FUCE Summer School on

 The first Summer School on ‘European Humanism in the Making’ took place from July 8th to 13th 2019.
 It was hosted by LUMSA University on their campus in Gubbio, near Perugia in Italy and was attended by 22 (mainly) bachelor students in law and psychology, theology and philosophy, political and economic sciences, social and cultural sciences, geography and education.
 They came from 15 universities from 10 countries, as diverse as Georgia, Ukraine, Slovakia, Poland and Lebanon.

 They engaged in classes in the morning, workshops in the afternoon and public lectures in the evening.
 The students valued the summer school as an enriching experience, allowing to envisage Europe from various disciplinary perspectives and as a fine occasion to confront and deepen ideas and develop personal thoughts.
 They appreciated the multicultural exchange with open-minded persons from various religious traditions and the personal interaction with the teachers.

-The second edition of the summer school is scheduled in Gubbio from 6-10 July 2020.
+The second edition of the summer school will be held online from 5- 9 July 2021.

 The programme consists of following five modules, structured in two parts:

 PART I – Historical and Cultural Roots: Implications for Europe Today

 - Literature, the Arts, Translation and European Identity